Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 slug: /feature-flag-tutorials/use-cases/ai
 ---

+Hello,

-Many tech companies today are integrating generative AI with large language models (LLMs) into their products, often in the form of chatbots or content generators.
+Like many people in lots of tech companies today, you might be playing with generative AI and large language models (LLMs).
+You might even be integrating these AI technologies into your company's products, probably in the form of chatbots or content generators.

 The main way to interact with LLMs today is via a set of APIs, usually either OpenAI, Anthropic or aggregators like Groq.
 Most of these APIs have similar parameters, like: